VejayPersaud/DatabaseProject/README.md

 to install the project specific dependencies,

-3. Create .env file, add your Oracle Database login information in the form
+3. Create .env file and add your Oracle Database login information in the form

 DB_USER=
 DB_PASSWORD=